HIPS/pgmult/README.md

 ```

 Next, we set some hyperparameters and instantiate a correlated topic model
-object, passing in the training data:
+object (a.k.a. correlated Latent Dirichlet allocation, or LDA), passing in the
+training data:
 ```python
 from pgmult.lda import StickbreakingCorrelatedLDA